-All of the land at this site (1.5 ha) has been classified as Subgrade 3b (moderate quality).
+- 1.7 Appendix I gives a general description of the grades, subgrades and land use categories identified in the survey.
+The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield. - 1.8 The agricultural land at this site has been classified as Subgrade 3b (moderate quality).
 The principal limitation to land quality is soil wetness.
-Heavy clay loam topsoils overlie slowly permeable clay at shallow depths in the profile causing drainage to be significantly impeded restricting land utilisation.
+Heavy clay loam topsoils overlie slowly permeable clay at shallow depths in the profile, causing drainage to be significantly impeded, restricting land utilisation.

-2 Climate
+2. Climate

-- 2 1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions - 2 2 The main parameters used in the assessment of an overall climatic limitation are average annual rainfall as a measure of overall wetness and accumulated temperature as a measure of the relative warmth of a locality - 2 3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met Office 1989).
+- 2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions. - 2.2 The main parameters used in the assessment of an overall climatic limitation are average annual rainfall, as a measure of overall wetness, and accumulated temperature, as a measure of the relative warmth of a locality. - 2.3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met.
+Office, 1989).
 The details are given in the table below and these show that there is no overall climatic limitation affecting the site.
 However climatic factors do interact with soil factors to influence soil wetness and droughtiness limitations.
-The soil moisture deficits are relatively high and the field capacity days relatively low in a national context at this locality.
+The soil moisture deficits are relatively high and the field capacity days relatively low, in a national context, at this locality.
 These climatic factors respectively increase the likelihood of soil droughtiness limitations and decrease that of soil wetness restrictions.

-Table 1 Climatic Interpolation
+Table 2: Climatic Interpolation

-Grid Reference TR 137 652
+Grid Reference TR 135 652

-Altıtude (m) 15
+Altitude (m) 15

 Accumulated Temperature 1477

-(degree days Jan June)
+(degree days, Jan-June)

 Average Annual Rainfall (mm) 584

 Field Capacity (days) 119

-Moisture Deficit Wheat (mm) 127
+Moisture Deficit, Wheat (mm) 127

-Moisture Deficit Potatoes (mm) 125
+Moisture Deficit, Potatoes (mm) 125

 Overall Climatic Grade 1

 2.4 Climatic reports from the Meteorological Office (Met.
-Office.
-1971) suggest this area to be rather exposed.
+Office, 1971) suggest this area to be rather exposed.
 However, at the time of survey exposure was not felt to have significant impact on the site.
-No other local climatic factors, such as frost risk are believed to affect the site.
+No other local climatic factors, such as frost risk, are believed to affect the site.

-3 Relief
+3. Relief

-3.1 The site occupies flat land at approximately 15 m AOD
+3.1 The site occupies flat land at approximately 15 m AOD.

-4 Geology and Soil
+4. Geology and Soil

-4 1 The published geological sheet (BGS 1974) shows the entire site to be underlain by London Clay

-- 4 2 The most recent published soils information (SSEW 1983) shows the site to comprise soils of the Windsor Association.
-These soils are described as slowly permeable seasonally waterlogged clayey soils mostly with brown subsoils.
-Some fine loamy over clayey and fine silty over clayey soils and locally on slopes clayey soils with only slight seasonal waterlogging.
-The soils for this area are also similarly described in the Soils of Kent (SSEW 1980). - 4.3 Detailed field examination found heavy textured soils which are imperfectly drained - 5 Agricultural Land Classification - 5 1 The site surveyed is shown on the attached ALC map - 5 2 The location of the soil observation points are shown on the attached sample point map
+- 4.1 The published geological sheet (BGS, 1974) shows the entire site to be underlain by London Clay. - 4.2 The most recent published soils information (SSEW, 1983) shows the site to comprise soils of the Windsor Association.
+These soils are described as 'slowly permeable seasonally waterlogged clayey soils mostly with brown subsoils.
+Some fine loamy over clayey and fine silty over clayey soils and, locally on slopes, clayey soils with only slight seasonal waterlogging'.
+The soils for this area are also similarly described in the Soils of Kent (SSEW, 1980). - 4.3 Detailed field examination found heavy textured soils which are imperfectly drained.

+5. Agricultural Land Classification

+- 5.1 The site surveyed is shown on the attached ALC map. - 5.2 The location of the soil observation points are shown on the attached sample point map.